DLSU-GAME-Lab/AnitoTracer/README.md

     AnitoTracer has an integrated scene editor that enables users to load in scenes, modify objects, adjust materials, and create custom lighting setups allowing for easy experimentation of raytraced rendering.

+<h1>Build Instructions</h1>
+<h2>With CMake</h2>
+1. Run "vcpkg_windows.bat".
+This installs vcpkg and other dependencies.
+2. Build project using CMake and included "CMakeLists.txt" file.

 <h1>Download</h1>